marcmylemans/marcmylemans.github.io/_posts/2022-12-28-AzureADConnectSync.md

 Integrating your on-premises Active Directory with Azure AD opens up a world of possibilities:

 - **Seamless Management**: Unify and streamline user, group, and license management.
-- **Enhanced Security**: Leverage Azure’s robust security features to protect your network.
+- **Enhanced Security**: Leverage Azureâ€™s robust security features to protect your network.
 - **Accessibility and Flexibility**: Access resources and applications from anywhere, enhancing productivity.

 ### Concluding Thoughts

 This tutorial is designed to guide you through the crucial process of syncing your on-premises Active Directory with Azure AD.
 Whether you're new to Azure or looking to enhance your existing setup, these steps will ensure a smooth and efficient integration.

 We're excited to see how this integration transforms your network management.
-Share your experiences and queries in the comments below – your insights are invaluable to us and the tech community.
+Share your experiences and queries in the comments below â€“ your insights are invaluable to us and the tech community.

 Stay tuned for more tutorials and insights into Windows Server 2022!